Gender Equality in a Low Carbon World (GLOW)

 How can we ensure that low-carbon policies and strategies take gender equality into account?
 How can Covid-19 recovery measures boost women’s economic empowerment?

-In response, Gender Equality in a Low Carbon World (GLOW) research, together with knowledge translation partners, CDKN, and managing partner, International Development Research Centre (IDRC), will address these pressing issues and propose practical solutions.
+In response, Gender Equality in a Low Carbon World (GLOW) research, together with knowledge translation partners, CDKN, and managing partner, International Development Research Centre (IDRC), are addressing these pressing issues and propose practical solutions.

 Project objectives